 I. Activity II.
 Title/Position III. % of Time on Project IV.
 Amount Project Manager (Chavez) to coordinate project activities and deliverables.
 FTE.
-20 % \$ 10,500
+20 % \$ 10,500 and unallowable travel and travel costs is included in Appendix G (Grant Cost Guidelines).

 Entry Format: The campus (if applicable), name of the person or title of the position, a brief description of the work, the percentage of time the person/position will spend on Grant activities, and the total compensation for the grant period.
 Time and Effort reports or Certification Statements are required for all Perkins funded positions.
 (Additional information is in Section 13.29 of this RFA).